shasderias/ilysa/README.md

 ## Is Ilysa for me?

-Beat Saber mapping and lighting knowledge and intermediate computer skills are required.
-Ilysa may not be the tool for you if:
+Beat Saber lighting knowledge and intermediate computer skills required.
+Ilysa is not for you if:

 - you have never placed a Chroma event in ChroMapper;
 - ```_eventType``` and ```_eventValue``` don't mean anything to you; or
 - a command prompt scares you.

-## Ilysa is not/does not ...
+## Ilysa ...

-* necessarily give results better than hand lighting, rather, it (hopefully) makes actualizing complicated effects easy;
+* may not give better results than hand lighting, it only makes actualizing complicated effects easy;
-* necessarily easier than handlighting (the converse is probably true);
+* may not be easier than handlighting (the converse is probably true);
-* an autolighter - results directly proportionate to user's skill at lighting and technical art;
+* is not an autolighter - results directly proportionate to user's skill at lighting and technical art;
-* generate any other beatmap elements (for walls, you probably want spookyGh0st's [Beatwalls](https://github.com/spookyGh0st/beatwalls#readme])).
+* does not generate any other beatmap elements (for walls, you probably want spookyGh0st's [Beatwalls](https://github.com/spookyGh0st/beatwalls#readme])).

 ## Do I need to know Go?
 Programming?

 Ilysa was designed to be somewhat usable by a non-programmer (actual results may vary).
 You can probably get somewhere just by copy/pasting code and tweaking values.

-However, if you want to achieve novel effects, you'll need at least a rudimentary understanding of Go.
+If you want to achieve novel effects, you'll need at least a rudimentary understanding of Go.

 If you can already program in another language, Go should be a snap.
 Take a stroll through [A Tour of Go](https://tour.golang.org/welcome/1) and carry on.

 If you have never programmed, Go is an easy language to learn.
-Completing [A Tour of Go](https://tour.golang.org/welcome/1) up to the section on Methods should give you most of the understanding you will need to use Ilysa.
+Completing [A Tour of Go](https://tour.golang.org/welcome/1) up to the section on Methods should give you enough understanding of Go.

 # Getting Started